Case study – High Availability and Disaster Recovery

 • Hardware – what IT infrastructure you have to support the desired solution?

-• SQL Server Version – Depending on which version of SQL you are running will determine what options are available.
+• SQL Server Version – depending on which version of SQL you are running will determine what options are available.

-• Level of Automation – Does the solution require a seamless failover?
+• Level of Automation – does the solution require a seamless failover?

-• Skillset Of Your Team – What expertise is there within your team to implement and support a solution?
+• Skillset Of Your Team – what expertise is there within your team to implement and support a solution?

 Given the number of options available, it may make you unsure which implementation will meet your business’s needs.

-Red9 created the solution below for a customer who would like to use Windows Failover Clustering, taking advantage of the existing resources.
+In this case, Red9 created the solution below for a customer who would like to use Windows Failover Clustering, taking advantage of the existing resources.

 Figure 1 – MS SQL Server HA/DR solution.